-The Glenn H. Beyer Memorial Lecture brings in speakers who have expertise on current environmental issues within the design field.
+The Glenn H. Beyer Memorial Lecture puts forward speakers who have expertise on current environmental issues within the design field.
 From user-centric design to creating behavioral change in society, speakers have asked audience members to think about the nexus of design and sustainability through a range of lenses and at different levels.
 Featured speakers include Jessica Cooper ’07, Rick Fedrizzi and Troy Savage.

 The Hybrid Body Lab Artist in Residence Program provides collaboration between researchers in the Hybrid Body Lab and artists as they work together on the latest on-body designs and emerging miniaturized technology.
 During the eight-week residency there are opportunities for relationship building and public-engagement as artists share their exploration with technology-involved art practices.
 The inaugural artist-in-residence was Morgan Chen.
 Funded by the National Science Foundation & Cornell Einhorn Center for Engaged Learning.

 The Designer in Residence provides students with a unique opportunity to interact with a professional designer who works individually with students, offers workshops, and curates an exhibit.
 Building relationships with faculty and students, the designer in residence becomes part of the Human Ecology community – offering inspiration, critique, and insight during their time at the college.
 Recent designers-in-residence include Sabeen Omar, Mimi Prober and Helen Storey.